AP FACT CHECK: Claims from the Democratic debate

 Part of the reason is that "Medicare for All" would offer generous benefits with no copays and deductibles, except limited cost-sharing for certain medications.
 Virtually free comprehensive medical care would lead to big increases in the demand for services.

-KAMALA HARRIS: "The only reason (President Donald Trump) has not been indicted is because there was a memo in the Department of Justice that says a sitting president cannot be charged with a crime."
+KAMALA HARRIS, on Trump: "The only reason he has not been indicted is because there was a memo in the Department of Justice that says a sitting president cannot be charged with a crime."

 THE FACTS: We don't know that it's the only reason.
 Former special counsel Robert Mueller didn't go that far in his report on Russian intervention in the 2016 election and obstruction of justice.